 Insurance and intermediaries receivables value is based on the discounted cash flows arising from the receivable adjusted for the risk of default.
-The insurance and intermediaries receivables represent premium receivables which has been included in TP under IFRS and being shown as insurance and intermediaries receivables under Solvency II basis.
-This gives rise to a presentation difference of £1,394m (2022: £44m) for Group and £1,391m (2022: £36m) for LGAS.
+The balance represents premium receivables which have been included in TP under IFRS but are being shown as insurance and intermediaries receivables under Solvency II basis.
+This gives rise to a presentation difference of £471m (2023: £1,394m) for Group and £469m (2023: £1,391m) for LGAS.